Itteringham Mill

 In the spring of 1961 the river burst its northeastern bank some 100 yards above the mill and reverted to what was probably its original course.

 I remember cycling back from school one lunchtime and finding the river bed above the mill completely dry except for a few puddles.
 The river had gone.
-Several acres of meadowland to the north and northeast of the mill were under water as the river went around the mill with with the majority of the water rejoining the main channel at the lower end of the millpond.
+Several acres of meadowland to the north and northeast of the mill were under water as the river went around the mill with the majority of the water rejoining the main channel at the lower end of the millpond.
 After a few days the river board workforce turned up and began laying a wall of bags filled with chalk.
-The force of the water had been considerable due to a drop of several feet and when the flood subsided we saw that an island had formed in the river at the point where the waters merged.
+The force of the water had been considerable due to a drop of several feet and when the flood subsided we saw that an island had formed in the river at the point where some of the water, having flowed along a ditch, returned to the new riverbed just below the millpond.

 I played on it for many years.